taimoor99/Java-shop-REST-API/README.md

-App which represents normal shop with net functionalities
+App which represents normal shop with net functionalities (Spring database)